bg-ghub/auto-accept-agent/README.md

 ## Requirements

-- Antigravity IDE (VS Code based) or Cursor.
+- Antigravity or Cursor IDEs.

 ---